mebeim/aoc/2022/README.md

 It's clear from the problem statement that what we are dealing with is an undirected [graph][wiki-graph], where the nodes are valves and the edges are the pipes connecting them.
-What we essentially want to do is find the best "path" of actions that take at most 30 mintues and give the best pressure release value possible.
+What we essentially want to do is find the best "path" of actions that take at most 30 mintues and give the best total pressure release possible.

 Let's parse the input into a graph structure then.
 I will use a dictionary of